gozdemadendere/My_Portfolio_Projects/Python Data Cleaning and Storytelling Project/README.md

-# Eniac | Data Cleaning & Storytelling
+## Python | Eniac Data Cleaning & Storytelling

-## 1. PROJECT OBJECTIVES & OVERVIEW
-### 1.1.
-INTRODUCTION
+### Project Objectives & Overview
+#### 1. Business Problem
-The company: Eniac has high hopes put into the possibilities that come with Data Analysis, and they are especially hopeful that your work can finally settle an ongoing debate: whether or not it’s beneficial to discount products.
+The company: Eniac (Online-Shop) has high hopes for the opportunities that data analysis will present, and they particularly hope that our work will finally resolve an ongoing debate: whether it is beneficial to discount products.

+#### 2. Purpose of the Project
+The main goal of this project is to implement the data cleaning and data quality process, which includes:

+- Evaluating and cleaning data to make it usable

+- Evaluating the impact of discounts on sales/revenue

+- Make a recommendation for more discounts

-📌 The purpose of this project is to answer business questions regarding the use of discounts for the company Eniac (online-shop).
+The purpose of this project is to answer business questions about the use of discounts for the Eniac company.
 Business questions:

-How products should be classified into different categories to simplify reports and analysis.
-What is the distribution of product prices across different categories.
-How many products are being discounted.
+- How products should be classified into different categories to simplify reports and analysis.

+- What is the distribution of product prices across different categories.

+- How many products are being discounted.
 How big are the offered discounts as a percentage of the product prices.

-How seasonality and special dates (Christmas, Black Friday) affect sales.
-How could data collection be improved.
-The raw data had to extensively cleaned Resulting data was used for analyses and generate relevant visualisations.
-Business questions were answered and summarized in a presentation.
+- How seasonality and special dates (Christmas, Black Friday) affect sales.

-### 1.2.
-STEPS OF THE PROJECT
-The main objective of this project is to learn the data cleaning and data quality process which contains:

-Assess and clean the data to make it usable
-Evaluate the effect of discounts on sales/revenue
-Make a recommendation on further discount practice

-### 1.3.
-METHODS & TECHNOLOGIES
-📌 Methods Used

-Data Cleaning

-Descriptive Statistics

-Data Visualization
+- How could data collection be improved.

+#### 3. Technologies & Methods

 📌 Technologies